03 Surviving Filgore Valley

 “Josah, any idea how much further?” asked Conall.

 “I don’t remember,” said Josah, “but it can’t be much further.
 We should hear the waterfall before we get to the gorge.
 The forest is not as dense as before.
-I can see the mountains on the west are getting smaller.”
+I can see the mountains west of us are getting smaller.”

 It wasn’t much longer when the group heard rushing water.
 “That’s a waterfall,” yelled Caleb from the back of the line.
 “It can be too far now.”